 Oh, and this thing is tough, as in physically.
 There are stories of people having dropped GameCubes off the top of tall buildings and finding them still perfectly intact.
 One G4 segment circa 2003 involved Morgan Webb abusing a PS2, GameCube, and Xbox, with the GameCube surviving every single bit of abuse.
 It's gotten a reputation for being damn near indestructible; someone once fended off a knife-wielding mugger with his GameCube and it wasn't even damaged.
 Intentionally trying to break it is just about the only way to go.
 Considering Nintendo's history of making their products Tonka Tough, there might be a reason for that.

 Its code name during development was "Project Dolphin" and there are often little nods to this throughout later N64 and early GameCube games.
 Super Mario Sunshine was set on "Isle Delfino" (Italian for dolphin), Olimar's ship in Pikmin was called the "Dolphin", and there was a painting of a dolphin in Donkey Kong's house in Donkey Kong 64.
 Additionally, the water-centric gameplay of Super Mario Sunshine and The Legend of Zelda: The Wind Waker is thought by some to be a more subtle reference to Project Dolphin, for obvious reasons.
 All official games and products also start with DOL in their product code.
-An early rumoured release name for the console was "Starcube", which was apparently dropped for copyright reasons (or because a Nintendo executive insisted the word "game" be in the name).
+An early rumored release name for the console was "Starcube", which was apparently dropped for copyright reasons (or because a Nintendo executive insisted the word "game" be in the name).

 Nintendo received some criticism for not featuring DVD playback in their new console, bucking the trend set by Sony and Microsoft with their respective entries in the Sixth Generation.
 However, there was a stylish-looking variant of the GCN that played DVD videos and contained other multimedia functionality that saw limited release.
 Called the Panasonic Q, it was only sold in Japan, and nowadays can only be bought by those who do not care about the health of their walletnote .
 Interestingly enough, there are some models of the Panasonic Q that lack region-locking, but due to the Q's obscurity, it remains unknown whether these are official models or mods.